Huevos Rancheros (Rancher’s Eggs)

 - Heat the refried beans in the microwave or on the stove top.

 My family goes through corn tortillas crazy fast.
 And I buy the big bags at Costco!
 I would love to start making my own corn tortillas.
 I have my eye on this 8-inch Cast Iron Tortilla Press.
-It is the top-rated model at Amazon; they also carry the slightly smaller Norpro Cast Aluminum option, with high reviews, for half the price.
+It is the top-rated model at Amazon; they also carry the slightly smaller Norpro Cast Aluminum option, with high reviews, for a bit less.

 Looking for more hearty breakfast options?